SignTools/SignTools/FAQ.md

 This error means that there was a problem while installing the app.
 Are you trying to web install (OTA) an app signed with a free developer account?
 That's sadly not possible.
 Read the [free account limitations](#free-developer-account-limitations) section.

 Otherwise, try installing again, sometimes it's a network problem.
 If that doesn't help, refer to the [integrity verification error](#this-app-cannot-be-installed-because-its-integrity-could-not-be-verified) section.

-## How can I debug a failing builder?

-Check the builder's logs for any errors.
-You can get to the logs by clicking the "Status" button on any app in the web interface while it's signing or failed.

 ## Install button does not work